PROJECT

 IDSA’s Silver IDEA Award for Social Impact in 2018

-Defined brand identity for Play Possible—to reflect framework and allow for future expansion into other fields.
+Defined a brand identity for Play Possible that reflects the framework and supports future expansion into additional contexts.

 Before: “Periodic Table of Play” represents Laura Richardson’s original framework and design.
 Published in Fast Company article “The Periodic Table of How Kids Play,” by Carey Dunne in 2014.